stunnashadez/3220Project/README.md

 # 3220 Project - Open Data Access Portal Overview:
 This project entails a website for the <ins>City of Windsor</ins> which holds the data sets for various industries allowing the stakeholders of the City namely the taxpayers to use the open data for making strategic decisions.

-There are various documents within this project these include the:
+There are various documents within this project, the project has been divided into 3 major phases these phases include:

-- Using CKAN to develop an open data access portal.
+<ins>Phase 1</ins>

-/*- Java files `CreateExcel.java`, `DeleteExcel.java`, `UpdateExcel.java`, and `UploadFile.java` which are capable of opening, adding, and deleting the excel sheets which maintain the open data for the website.*/
+- CKAN code respository that represents the code that was used to develop an open data access portal.

 - The html files which display a sample of the website's pages.